 The guppy pregnancy stages progress quickly, as the gestation period is typically less than a month.
 Proper care is essential for your pregnant guppy.

 A pregnant guppy needs good nutrition to sustain herself as well as her developing fry.
-Unfortunately, she's unable to eat very much at a time due to the space the fry take up.
-So, it's important to feed three to five small meals throughout the day so you don't overload her.
+Unfortunately, just like how many of us feel when we're pregnant, she's not able to eat very much at a time due to the space the fry take up.
+So it's important to feed three to five small meals throughout the day so you don't overload her.
 Just give her a small pinch so there's not a lot of leftover food to foul the tank.
-It's a good idea to offer her live or frozen brine shrimp on a daily basis along with a high quality flake food, some spirulina flakes and even some freeze-dried bloodworms.
-Variety helps ensure good nutrition.
+It's a good idea to offer her live or frozen brine shrimp daily along with a high-quality flake food, some spirulina flakes, and even some freeze-dried bloodworms.

 Isolate After Birth

-After the birthing is finished, keep her in isolation for a minimum of 24 to 48 hours to recover.
-It is also important to feed her well during this period since she will be very hungry after giving birth.
+After the birthing is done, keep her in isolation for a minimum of 24 to 48 hours to recover.
+It's also important to feed her well during this period since she will be very hungry after giving birth.